 #1 Diving in Koh Lanta

 Did I hear scuba diving?
 Yes!!
 Diving in Koh Lanta is just great.
 The island has two amazing world-class dive sites to offer you among many others to choose from.
-It’s a place where both beginners and more advanced divers will be able to enjoy.
+It’s a place where both beginners and more advanced divers will be able to enjoy themselves.
 I have many friends in Krabi who are dive instructors and when they have time off for fun diving, many choose to go diving in Koh Lanta.
 For me that says it all.

 There is a great chance of coming across the magnificent Manta Rays as well as Whale Sharks, but I play in the Unlucky Team.
 Hin Muang and Hin Daeng are two names of sites you definitely want to keep in mind if you are an advanced diver visiting Koh Lanta.
+More about underwater fun in this great Koh Lanta Diving Guide.

 #2 Explore the island on Wheels

-One of the best things to do in Koh Lanta is exploring the 27km long island on a scooter.
+One of the best things to do in Koh Lanta is explore the 27km long island on a scooter.
 The roads on Lanta island are great to drive on and mostly paved, it’s very hard to get lost there and it’s gorgeous to drive around the island.
 There is hardly any traffic which makes for one of the safest islands to drive, grab a Koh Lanta map and go explore the island, you will be amazed by the number of beaches you will be able to reach.

 Just remember it’s never a good idea to rent a scooter in a country that is not your own if you have never driven before.
 If that’s the case and you don’t feel comfortable driving around you can always take a taxi or a tuk-tuk as you can easily find them around the island, or even rent a bicycle.
 Koh Lanta beaches are so nice and quiet it’s nice to just cruise around the island on your wheels, enjoying the breeze and the views, hopping from beach to beach.